Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices

-In this paper, we focus on the intermediate temperature regime ($t>T \sim J$) of current experiment interests and study the thermodynamic properties of the half-filled SU($2N$) Fermi-Hubbard model in 2D square lattice using the determinantal Quantum Monte Carlo (DQMC) simulation \cite{Scalapino2006,Hirsch1985}, which is an unbiased, non-perturbative method.
-It is free of the sign problem at half-filling, which enable us to obtain reliable results down to low temperatures ($T/t \sim 0.1$).
-Various thermodynamic quantities are calculated for different values of $2N$.
-Special attentions are devoted to the interaction-induced adiabatic cooling, that the system is cooled down to the temperature scale around $J$ by adiabatically increasing interactions.
-This Pomeranchuk cooling effect, though it is very weak in the SU$(2)$ case \cite{paiva2010,dare2007}, appears in the SU$(6)$ case, which can cool the system to temperature comparable to the superexchange energy scale $J$.
-This is relevant to the experiment systems of $^{173}$Yb.
+In this paper, we focus on the temperature regime ($t>T \sim J$), which is of current experimental interest.
+Here $t$ denotes the hopping integral of the Hubbard model, $J=4t^2/U$ is the antiferromagnetic exchange energy scale, and $U$ is the onsite repulsion.
+The thermodynamic properties of the half-filled SU($2N$) Hubbard model in the 2D square lattice are studied by determinant quantum Monte-Carlo (DQMC) simulations \cite{Scalapino2006,Hirsch1985}, which is an unbiased, non-perturbative method.
+It is free of the sign problem at half-filling, thus high numerical precision can be achieved down to low temperatures ($T/t \sim 0.1$).
+(Recently, the high temperature properties of the SU($2N$) Hubbard model has been studied from series expansions, which are only accurate at $T\gg \max(t, U)$ \cite{hazzard2010}.)
+Special attentions are devoted to the interaction-induced adiabatic coolings.
+We find that the system can be cooled down to the temperature scale at $J$ from an initial temperature accessible in current experiments.
+This Pomeranchuk cooling effect, though it is very weak in the SU$(2)$ Hubbard model \cite{paiva2010,dare2007}, is enhanced in the SU$(6)$ case.